-In 1986, Mike moved to Portland and established what is now Williams Love O'Leary & Powers.
+In 1986, Mike moved to Portland and established what is now Williams O'Leary LLC.
 Mike has been actively involved in many medical device and pharmaceutical mass torts, often trying the "first in the country" cases.
 He tried a Neo Mull Soy infant formula case in 1986, then proceeded to settle all eight of his cases.
 Mike filed the first L-tryptophan case in the country, and in 1991, he tried the nation's first three L-tryptophan cases, receiving more than $2.2 million in verdicts, and then settling all the rest of his 80 cases.

 In 1987, Mike Williams tried the country's third breast implant case in federal court in Tacoma, Washington, and won a plaintiffs' verdict.
 The firm eventually represented over 800 breast implant clients.

 In April 1997, Mike filed the first Fen-Phen (diet pill) case in the country and prepared dozens of others for trial, even starting trial in Jefferson County Mississippi before settling hundreds of Fen-Phen cases that night.
 The firm represented over 200 clients injured by Fen-Phen in Oregon and in Washington, and worked with attorneys in other states to represent over 2,000 clients.

 In 2003, he was lead counsel for the plaintiffs in the PPA Ischemic Stroke Daubert hearing in the MDL court in Seattle, where he won the right to go to a jury trial for as many as 1,000 ischemic stroke victims.